This is a guide covering dynamic range in photography.

 So, whether you’re a seasoned pro or an aspiring photographer, understanding dynamic range is essential for unlocking the true potential of your photographs.

 Table of Contents

-- Why is Dynamic Range Important in Photography?
+What is Dynamic Range in Photography?

-The dynamic range meaning (in a crude way) is the difference between the lightest and darkest tone in a photograph, from the purest white to the darkest black.
+The dynamic range (in a crude way) is the difference between the lightest and darkest tones in a photograph, from the purest white to the darkest black.
 Dynamic range refers to the increments that an image sensor can detect from pure white to pure black, and this also includes every tone in between.

 Stops are used as the unit of measurement to read and control the amount of light that your camera can see.

 The higher the number of stops in a camera’s sensor, the wider its dynamic range will be.

 Dynamic range (or DR in short) is pretty much essential for every camera since each of them uses a sensor that records in tones or grey shades.

 There are also a few sensors that cannot see pure white and black, they record details from dark grey to light grey.